versatica/awaitqueue/README.md

 Options given to `awaitQueue.push()`.

-- `removeOngoingTasksWithSameName`: If `true`, all previously enqueued tasks with same name will be aborted and will reject with an instance of `AwaitQueueRemovedTaskError`.
+- `removeOngoingTasksWithSameName`: If `true`, all previously enqueued tasks with same name will be removed and will reject with an instance of `AwaitQueueRemovedTaskError`.

 ### `type AwaitQueueTask`